Welcome to Voltaku: A New Era of Storytelling Unfolds

 If we translate Disney’s early model into the Metaverse, then its movie studio division turns into a virtual production studio, its theme park division turns into a virtual world (aka: ‘digital theme park’), and its merchandising division turns into a virtual goods marketplace.

 All created from the same underlying digital assets.

 The Metaverse is an evolution of the internet that lays the "technological groundwork for an interoperable network of real-time rendered 3D virtual worlds." - Matt Ball

-At Voltaku, we’re simply starting that story-first fan affinity process on social media rather than movies because that’s where the audience is.
+At Voltaku, we’re simply starting that story-first fan affinity process on social media rather than movies because that’s where the audience is today.

-That means we have to build an scalable real-time pipeline that starts on social media, evolves over time, and spans traditional media ecosystems.
+That means we have to build a scalable real-time pipeline that starts on social media, evolves over time, and spans traditional media ecosystems.

 Taking root within Japanese anime culture, a VTuber, or Virtual YouTuber, is an online entertainer who uses a virtual avatar generated using real-time motion capture technologies to live stream on social media.

 Basically, VTubing is virtual production on a smaller scale.